Try This: 2019 Breakout Sessions

 - Nourishing Networks for Food Justice. can help you help hungry people.
 West Virginia FOODLINK is an amazing collection of Web resources that can help you make a dent in food insecurity in your region.
 And WVU’s Food Justice Lab is now helping communities organize in their area – maybe yours!
 If you want to do something about food insecurity in your area, you want to meet these folks.
 Bradley Wilson, director of WVU Food Justice Project; Joshua Lohnes, Amanda Marple, Thomson Gross, Jed DeBruin, Heidi Gum, graduate students, WVU Geography Department.

 - Alternatives to Punishment.
 If we teach kids ways to control their temper, ways to cool down, and ways to work things out, they’re less likely to get in trouble.
 Research shows it works!
 These people are doing it in West Virginia schools.
-Jeannie Harrison, GRO Huntington; Katrina Jefferson, Peacetree Center (Cabell); Stephanie Harper, elementary school mindfulness teacher (Charleston).
+Jeannie Harrison, Karma Yoga Institute; Katrina Jefferson, Peacetree Center (Cabell); Stephanie Harper, elementary school mindfulness teacher (Charleston).

 - Regional Foodie Networks.
 Five years ago, people were concentrating on making fresh, local food available in their towns.
 Now, the next step is to create regional networks of people who help each other in “foodsheds.”
 If you’re interested in marketing food, you want to go to this session!
 Laura Dice, West Virginia Food and Farm Coalition; Joey Aloi, KISRA food marketing

 After Lunch, Saturday